Breaking Changes between Lucee 5.4 and 6.0

 cflocation addToken defaults to false

-This was changed to match modern security expectation.
+This was changed to match modern security expectations, as session tokens shouldn't never be shared with other websites

 DirectoryRename() should return the new path, not void